suku60/frontend-project-6/README.md

 The objective is to create a full stack web Application simulating a social network using React library and MongoDB.
 This project is complemented by the <a href="https://github.com/jmonloop/GeekshubsFSD_Pr06_SocialMeme_Back"> backend's project</a>.

+You can access to deployed project <a href="https://develop.dvzjwfzqzlt10.amplifyapp.com/"> HERE</a>.

 [Structure](#structure)

 * [Welcome View](#welcome-view)